zynksoftware/Zynk-Workflow/_docs/Email-Connector/Send-Email.md

 ### To
 _Required_
 The address you are sending the email to.
 You can specify a list of email addresses if you would like to send the same email to multiple recipients.
+A list can be provided either as a comma separated list, or by chosing the ['List' data type](zynk-objects#list-data-type) and entering each address separately.

-TIP: If this task is a sub-task of a repeater, you can use the context variables from the repeater task (e.g. 	`@Context.Current["Email_Address"]`) to dynamically set the address for each email.
+**TIP:** If this task is a sub-task of a repeater, you can use the context variables from the repeater task (e.g. 	`@Context.Current["Email_Address"]`) to dynamically set the address for each email.

 ### SMTP Connection
 _Required_